pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * number/percentage of acceptance/black-box/external tests passed;
 * number/percentage of unit tests passed, and quality mark given by client.

 Eleven standardized and twenty-four unstandardized effect sizes were calculated for external quality.
-The data for the standardized analysis show that there is no difference regarding TDD and the compared groups with an effect size of -0.010.
-Effect sizes with a value in the range 0.0-0.37, 0.38-1.0, and 1.0 and above can be considered as small, medium, and large sized effects, espectively.
+The data for the standardized analysis shows that **there is no difference regarding TDD and the compared groups with an effect size of -0.010**.
+Effect sizes with a value in the range 0.0-0.37, 0.38-1.0, and 1.0 and above can be considered as small, medium, and large sized effects, respectively.
+However, among the eleven standardized effect sizes, only one was based on